-Professor Stephen de Mora is the Chief Executive of both PML and its wholly owned subsidiary, PML Applications Ltd, as well as an Honorary Visiting Professor in Biosciences at the University of Exeter.
+Professor Stephen de Mora was the Chief Executive of both PML and its wholly owned subsidiary, PML Applications Ltd, as well as an Honorary Visiting Professor in Biosciences at the University of Exeter.
 Educated in chemistry and oceanography, he obtained a BSc from the University College of Swansea and a PhD from the University of British Columbia, Vancouver.

 He has taught chemistry, environmental science, and oceanography at universities in the United Kingdom (University of Lancaster), New Zealand (University of Auckland) and Canada (Université du Québec à Rimouski).
 After a 20-year career in academia, he joined the International Atomic Energy Agency (IAEA) Marine Environment Laboratory in Monaco.
 Through the IAEA, he worked with several Regional Seas Programmes and Global Environment Facility (GEF) projects around the world.